 The name ‘Stacey West’ is now ingrained into Lincoln City as much as that of players, managers and the ground itself.
-When I took the name for the site I took it as the end I grew up on, the place where I watched my football as a teen and through the Keith years.
-I wanted to express where I felt was my home, but it has a much wider meaning.
-As almost everyone knows, Bill Stacey and Jim West were the two Imps supporters who lost their lives that day and it’s a fitting tribute that they will forever be remembered at our ground and of course, as part of the Imps history and heritage.
+As almost everyone knows, Bill Stacey and Jim West were the two Imps supporters who lost their lives that day, and it’s a fitting tribute that they will forever be remembered at our ground and, of course, as part of the Imps history and heritage.
 Stacey West is ubiquitous at Lincoln City, but we must never forget what it means, ever.
 Two families, torn apart by loss.
 Two clubs, brought together by collective grief.

 Today, wherever you are, pause for a second and remember the 56, their families and their friends.
-Give a moment of thanks for your own life, the wonderful things we’ve enjoyed this year and give those you love a huge hug.
+Give a moment of thanks for your own life, and the wonderful things we’ve enjoyed this year, and give those you love a huge hug.

 Rest in peace